fan-ziqi/rl_amp/README.md

 # rl_amp

-This code aims to implement AMP on Legged_gym and rsl_rl with minimal modifications
+AMP implementation with minimal changes on legged_gym and rsl_rl

 **Code reference: [AMP_for_hardware](https://github.com/Alescontrela/AMP_for_hardware)**